 Allan and Bernstein will publish an expanded analysis in a report coming this spring.
 Register for our newsletter to stay tuned!

 We are grateful to all our panelists and our moderator for sharing their expertise and insights into the challenge that is bringing a smart industrial policy response to the IRA.

 This panel was part of the Transition Accelerator’s Pathways to Net Zero webinar series.
 The Transition Accelerator is a charity dedicated to empowering and guiding decision-makers toward net zero with the tools and knowledge they need to unlock a sustainable future for Canada.

 We welcome suggestions for discussions you would like the Transition Accelerator to host.
 Email us your ideas!

-Bentley Allan, PhD, is a research director at the Transition Accelerator, as well as an Associate Professor of Political Science at Johns Hopkins University.
+Bentley Allan, PhD, is a Transition Pathway Principal at the Transition Accelerator, as well as an Associate Professor of Political Science at Johns Hopkins University.
 Dr. Allan is an award-winning scholar who has written on the dynamics of international order, science and politics, climate policy, and the political economy of decarbonization.
-Dr. Allan co-leads the project Canada’s Future in a Net-Zero World which builds support for a green industrial strategy in Canada.
-The project identifies economic opportunities in the energy transition, co-develops industry roadmaps to accelerate action, and distills lessons for smart industrial policy from international case studies.
+He provides regular advice to government and industry on geopolitics, industrial strategy, and policy.

 Michael Bernstein is the executive director of Clean Prosperity, a Canadian non-profit that works toward practical climate solutions that reduce emissions and grow the economy.